Ruth S. Barr, MB BCH CAM

 CAM research fellow (South Korean Government Fellowship): 2011-2014

-Research interest: Addiction Psychiatry: substance abuse and brain reward circuit, impulsivity and behavioral addiction including internet addiction.
+Research interest: Substance use and brain reward circuit, impulsivity and behavioral addiction including internet addiction.
 Psychiatric Genetics: depression and suicide, schizophrenia and other psychiatric disorders.
 Psychopharmacology and Pharmacogenomics: anticraving agents, antipsychotics and antidepressants

 Current position: Director, Department of Mental Health Research, National Center for Mental Health Research & Education, Seoul National Hospital, Korea Professor, Department of Psychiatry, Hanyang University, Korea